howtographql/howtographql/content/backend/graphql-js/2-queries.md

 You now opened a GraphQL Playground which allows you to interact with two GraphQL APIs:

 - `app`: This is the API defined by your application schema, at the moment it only exposes the `feed` query.
-- `database`: This is the Graphcool API exposing all the CRUD operations for the `Link` type.
+- `database`: This is the Prisma API exposing all the CRUD operations for the `Link` type.

 ![](https://imgur.com/vZ6fJVv.png)

-To create some initial data, you need to send a `createLink` mutation to the Graphcool API.
+To create some initial data, you need to send a `createLink` mutation to the Prisma API.

 <Instruction>